IDMNYU/synthaccess/README.md

 - **[brailleOverlays](./brailleOverlays/)** : guidelines for adding braille labels and overlays to physical synthesizers.
 - **[tactileModular](./tactileModular/)** : a set of design resources for tactile affordances for modular synthesizers.

-*A note to screen reader users:* some of the pages in this site use level 2 braille examples.
+*A note to screen reader users:* some of the pages in this site use Grade 2 braille examples.
 These examples will be encoded in a way that may prevent a screen reader from reading them correctly.
-For example, the level 2 braille equivalent of **synthaccess** - this project's name - is <bl>syn?a3ess</bl>.
+For example, the Grade 2 braille equivalent of **synthaccess** - this project's name - is <bl>syn?a3ess</bl>.
 In each case, a regular transliteration will be provided as well.